kwobny/lithium-library/readme.md

     Used for development of next version.
     Can contain anything regardless of if it compiles or works.
 In other words, this branch can be unstable.

+### Tags

+Tags can be used to document different versions/releases of the library.
+When using them in this manner, the tags should follow the **semver** format.
+When tagging unstable commits as versions (i.e. versions that cannot belong in main), mark them with the pre-release identifier `unstable`.
+When tagging a version that has documentation, mark it with the build identifier `documented`.
+It is alright for a snapshot of code to have two versions associated with it, one documented and another not documented.

+Version tag examples:
+- `v0.1.0`
+- `v6.3.2`
+- `v2.6.4-unstable`
+- `v2.6.4+documented`
+- `v2.6.4-unstable+documented`